HSZemi/sensorid-collect/README.md

 Command line arguments may specify output files for the statistics as csv file or cdf data for each sensor.

+A Command line argument may determine the subset of features used (where 1 is just the first feature, 2 the first two features, and so on).

 Identification
 --------------

 *The app "Sensorid-test" provides the feature vectors for this step and receives the prediction*

-    application/testinterface.py
+    application/testinterface.py <directory>

-Reads the prepared feature vectors and prepares classifiers for the different sensor types.
+Reads the prepared feature vectors and prepares classifiers for the different sensor types from the directory.

 Listens on port 54322 for incoming feature vectors, gets a prediction from the corresponding classifier, and returns the prediction to the requesting client.

+Command line arguments may set host and port to other values.

+A Command line argument may determine the subset of features used (where 1 is just the first feature, 2 the first two features, and so on).